 Examples of peace and harmony continue to exist all over the country in small gestures.
 It is these simple acts, prompted by generosity and large-heartedness which keeps our country from splintering violently.
 Check out some of these acts in the past, which will simply touch your heart.
 Read more: Communal Harmony

 “My wife was close to delivering the baby and all we could see was a Ganpati mandir.
 As soon as we got down outside the temple, some women rushed to help us. “

-Earlier this year, he approached the temple administrators and told them: “You Hindus will soon have your new temple.
-And you already have an older one.
-But we Muslims have no place to worship, nor money to buy land.
-Would you give us a small area of your land?”
+Nazim approached temple administrators and told them: “You Hindus will soon have your new temple.
+But we Muslims have no place to worship…would you give us a small area of your land?”

 Kuldeep Singh Saini, a mechatronics engineer developed the app Ramadan 2016 which helps keep a track of the direction of prayer, iftar (meal after sunset), sehri (pre-dawn meal), prayer timings, and has been downloaded more than 500,000 times.